1999 Pacific typhoon season: Tropical Depression 32W

 Tropical Depression 32W developed on December 9 in the South China Sea, between Palawan and Borneo and slowly moved to the west.
 After the depression reached its peak with 55 km/h winds it began to accelerate to the west.
 By December 11, when the storm was to the south of Vietnam, it became more sheared and the low-level circulation became exposed.
 The system dissipated soon afterwards, having never approached land.

 Tropical Depression 33W

 On December 14, Tropical Depression 33W formed within a persistent trough about 425 km to the east of Cam Ranh Bay, Vietnam.
 A high level of wind shear restricted the storm's strength to 55 km/h, which it maintained as it moved west towards Vietnam.
 The storm turned to the north shortly before it made landfall on December 16 and dissipated soon after over Vietnam under the influence of increased wind shear and interaction with land.

-It is unknown if the storm had any effects on land.
+In Vietnam, the system, locally known as Storm No. 10 (Bão số 10), caused heavy rainfall in South Central Coast provinces from Bình Định to Phú Yên.